Prostatitis: Classification

 In 1968, Meares and Stamey determined a classification technique based on the culturing of bacteria.
 This classification is no longer used.

 The conditions are distinguished by the different presentation of pain, white blood cells (WBCs) in the urine, duration of symptoms and bacteria cultured from the urine.
 To help express prostatic secretions that may contain WBCs and bacteria, prostate massage is sometimes used.

+Imaging

+Transrectal ultrasound (TRUS) and computed tomography (CT) are usually the first imaging techniques performed in patients with suspected complicated prostatitis or prostatic abscess, mainly because they are readily available and can be obtained rapidly in acute clinical settings.
+TRUS is particularly useful for identifying fluid collections and for image-guided drainage procedures, while CT may help assess extension to adjacent pelvic structures.
+Magnetic resonance imaging, however, offers superior soft-tissue resolution and may better detect small abscesses, multiloculated collections, and inflammatory changes within the prostate.
+Recent studies have also highlighted the contribution of diffusion-weighted and contrast-enhanced MRI sequences in differentiating inflammatory lesions from prostate cancer.